 After my customer made this consultation with a building expert a foot was add onto the chimney.
 After that was alteration to the chimny the Co detectors never went off again.

-It just may save you and your families lives.
+It just may save you and your families from carbon monoxide exposure.